intershop/devenv-4-iom/README.md

 The new property *OTEL_COLLECTOR* was added.
 A new [documentation chapter](doc/07_metrics.md) explains the usage.

+### Support for version information <!-- 80982 -->

+The new command line switch _-v_ provides now the version of _devenv-4-iom_.

+### Support for Cache-Reset <!-- 81950 -->

+The new command *apply cache-reset* allows to trigger a reset of IOMs configuration cache.
+This cache reset is now also applied automatically after deployment or configuration changes, executed by _devenv-4-iom_.

+### Improved documentation

+* Added documentation how to access the PostgreSQL database <!-- 81066 -->
+* Added documentation how to handle custom configurations, that are not directly supported by _devenv-4-iom_. <!-- 81066 -->

+## Fixed Bugs

+* "deploy <pattern>" succeeds, if pattern has not matched to any deployment artifact. <!-- 79162 -->
+* commands executed by _devenv-4-iom_ inside the IOM pod are now using *-i* flag, in oder to make sure, that ~/.bashrc inside the container is read. <!-- 84293 -->

 # Release information 2.4.0

 ## New Features